UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 <!-- ## Transferring this controller

 To transfer this controller to real drone, all that is needed is to copy this python mission file to the running machine.  -->

+## Tasks

+1. Install project gazebo aruco as instructed
+    - Whats the differences between this project and project gazebo?

+2. Run Project Gazebo with the teleoperation panel and rviz2 for the camera feed
+    - Where is the camera feed coming from?
+    - What is the purpose of rviz2 and what does it show you?

+3. Run Project Gazebo with the example mission camera script
+    - How does the script get the camera data?

+4. Implement and test and aruco detection method using OpenCV
+    - What version of aruco marker are we using?

+5. With the aruco detection, implement a controller which can solve the mini-challenge

+*Further Tasks:*

+1. The generated world is defined in `sim_config/world.json`, with models defined in the `models` directory.
+Have a play around with the world
+    - What other tasks could you do with your aruco detection module?